 Visit Julie on her on her website, Twitter, Facebook, and Instagram.

 1. If you could travel back in time, (assuming there’d be no risk to yourself or changing the course of history) where and when and why would you go?

-2. Lara’s Gift is set during the Imperial Era in Russia in the early 1900s.
+2. Your book is set during the Korean War.
 What fascinates you most about this time period?

 3. What elements of this time period are still with us today?

 I wish I could point to only the good things that still persist like human acts of kindness and courage.
 But the reality is that the crises of this historical period are ongoing.
 North Korea’s authoritarian government still exists today.
 Technically, the war between North and South Korea never ended; they are still officially at war.
 There is also still a refugee crisis in many places around the world.
 And last, but not least, the world today feels eerily similar to the Cold War era.